metrorailings/OwlBlog/content/posts/week-14-insights.md

 Steelers are absolutely convinced pressure is the only way to win this game, not effective man coverage.
 It makes sense given how long Josh Allen typically holds the ball.

 ***

+## Ravens @ Browns

+What a slop fest on defense.
+Kudos to both offenses for being so productive, but neither defense bothered to show up this game.

+Joe Woods in particular disappointed me the most.
+The Ravens are so very limited in that Lamar Jackson hasn't been passing effectively at all the past several weeks.
+The only way Lamar would regain any confidence is if he can matriculate the ball with his best asset - his feet.
+And the Browns did just that - their insistence on man coverage and the lack of discipline along their defensive front seven literally paved the way for Baltimore.
+Not only did Baltimore rediscover its groove in the ground game, but they were literally able to build drives off nothing but runs.